cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ## Use access tokens instead of API keys
 ​
 Instead of API keys, we strongly recommend you use **access tokens**.
 These are short-lived tokens that grant the user access to CDF.
-The application gets an access token by requesting the user (or client credential) to sign in to a CDF project's identity provider (Google, Azure Active Directory, etc.).
+The application gets an access token by requesting the user (or client credential) to sign in to a CDF project's identity provider (Google, Azure Active Directory, etc).

 The access token expires after a time, and as a result, the user will get `401` from CDF, and the SDK triggers a new authentication process.